maboiteaspam/phantomizer/README.md

 phantomizer --server my_project
 ```

-Then you can go in my_project/www-core/ to write your web pages.
+The new directory my_project is now available.

-Notice the my_project/config.json file that lets you adjust the configuration.
+Using the file my_project/config.json, you can add new routes and adjust settings to your preferences.

+Add the new application files in the directory my_project/www-core/.

-my_project/run is the storage folder for phantomizer to build your project
+my_project/run is the storage folder used by phantomizer to build your project.

-my_project/documentation contains your documented scripts and css
+my_project/documentation contains the documented version of your scripts and css.

-my_project/export contains the exported projet files ready to deploy
+my_project/export contains the exported project files, ready to deploy.

-# The great libraries you ll find in there
+# The libraries you will find in there

-HTML engine
     phantomjs
     https://github.com/senchalabs/connect

-Assets support
     https://github.com/jacobrask/styledocco
     https://github.com/jacobrask/docco
     https://github.com/jrburke/requirejs
     https://github.com/mishoo/UglifyJS
     https://github.com/crowjonah/grunt-imgmin
     https://github.com/gruntjs/grunt

-Testing
     https://github.com/jquery/qunit
     https://github.com/gruntjs/grunt-contrib-qunit

-Analyzing
     https://github.com/jamesgpearce/confess
     holmes
     jshint